UVA-MLSys/Big-Data-Systems/Team 5/SEM-Project.md

 ![Images/classification report tuning.png](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%205/Images/classification%20report%20tuning.png)

-# Model Inference
+# Model Inference using Top Performing Model from Pre-AWS Experiments

+# AWS Sagemaker AutoML Experiment Results:

 The following shows the results from a data analysis results obtained from Sagemaker AutoML.

 ![analysis](Images/analysis.png)

-# Experiment Design:
+# AWS AutoML Experiment Design:

 To reduce training costs, the original data set was subsetted using the SciKit learn library’s train_test_split function to reduce the data set to a smaller subset of records.
 We used a Python script to create two smaller subsets from the Base.csv dataset.

-The python script used to sample the original data set can be found at
+The python script used to sample the original data set can be found at:

+The train and test datasets created are:

-- Train.csv - 425,000 Rows. - To be used as the training dataset.
+- Train.csv - 425,000 Rows. - Used as the training dataset.

-- Test.csv - 75,000 Rows –To be used as the test data set.
+- Test.csv - 75,000 Rows – Used as the test dataset.

-These two files were loaded into AWS S3 at the following location.
+These two files were loaded into AWS S3 at the following location:

 - https://us-east-1.console.aws.amazon.com/s3/object/msds-sem-project1022?region=us-east-1&bucketType=general&prefix=test.csv